stoeps13/connections-doc/source/admin/install/t_install_console-mode.md

 5. In the console window, specify the HCL Connections repository:

+    !!! note
-    **Note:** If you chose the option to run the install.console.bat\|sh file in Step 4, you can skip this step.
+    If you chose the option to run the install.console.bat\|sh file in Step 4, you can skip this step.

     1. Type P to edit preferences.